zorbash/zorbash.github.com/content/post/debugging-elixir-applications.md

 ### Get a Remote shell

-For a regular Elixir application started with a name and a cookie you can connect using:
+For a regular Elixir application started with a name and a cookie, you can get a remote shell using:

 ```shell
 # Where cookie has to be the exact same as the one for the application you wish to connect to